Back to Blog

 Consider timeline and engagement model

 Large consulting firms typically work on longer timescales with larger teams.
 Specialist agencies tend to move faster with smaller, senior teams.
 If you need a working AI system in weeks, you need the second type.
-If you're running a multi-year transformation, you might need the first.
+If you are running a multi-year transformation, you might need the first.

 Evaluate the people, not just the brand

 The quality of an AI engagement depends on the people doing the work.
-Ask who will be on your project, what their background is, and what they've built before.
+Ask who will be on your project, what their background is, and what they have built before.
 With large firms, the pitch team and the delivery team are often different people.

 Getting Started

-If you're an Australian business looking for an AI agency, we'd welcome a conversation about whether we're the right fit.
-We offer a free discovery call where we'll be straight with you about what AI can and can't do for your specific situation, regardless of which city you're in.
+If you are an Australian business looking for an AI agency, we would welcome a conversation about whether we are the right fit.
+We offer a free discovery call where we will be straight with you about what AI can and cannot do for your specific situation, regardless of which city you are in.

-You can also explore our case studies to see AI systems we've built for Australian businesses, or learn more about our AI agent development and Microsoft AI consulting services.
+You can also explore our case studies to see AI systems we have built for Australian businesses, or learn more about our AI agent development and Microsoft AI consulting services.